Enduriel/BB-Modding-Doc-MD/Modern Hooks/Mod Object.md

-[[Introduction#Registering your mod|::Hooks.register]] return an instance of Modern Hooks' Mod [Squirrel Class](https://developer.electricimp.com/squirrel/squirrel-guide/classes).
+[[Introduction#Registering your mod|::Hooks.register]] returns an instance of Modern Hooks' Mod [Squirrel Class](https://developer.electricimp.com/squirrel/squirrel-guide/classes).
 This allows you to

-## Declaring Compatibility Data
+## Declare Compatibility Data
 ```squirrel
 <Mod>.declareCompatibilityData( _compatibilityData );
 // _compatibilityData is a table